mslinn/jekyll_flexible_include_plugin/README.md

 # Jekyll `flexible_include` Tag Plugin

-A Jekyll liquid tag plugin that includes the contents of a file, which can be specified in several ways.
+Originally called  `include_absolute`, this plugin's has been renamed to `flexible_include` because it no longer just includes absolute file names.

-Why?
-Because Jekyll's built-in `include` tag does not support including files outside of the `_includes` folder.
+Jekyll's built-in `include` tag does not support including files outside of the `_includes` folder.

-## File Specifications
-This plugin supports 4 types of file specifications:
+This plugin supports 4 types of includes:

 1. Absolute filenames (start with `/`).
 2. Filenames relative to the top-level directory of the Jekyll web site (Do not preface with `.` or `/`).
 3. Filenames relative to the user home directory (preface with `~`).
 4. Executable filenames on the `PATH` (preface with `!`).

-In addtion, filenames that require environment expansion because they contain a <code>$</code> character are expanded according to the environment variables defined when <code>jekyll build</code> executes.

-## Syntax
+### Syntax:
 ```
 {% flexible_include path [ optionalParam1='yes' optionalParam2='green' ] %}
 ```